johnschriner/presentations/Bibliography - Soviet Linguistics.md

 Most papers may be found [here](https://github.com/johnschriner/presentations/tree/master/soviet_linguistics_-_papers).

 ___
-_When the Bolsheviks came to power in 1917, they began to make language policy for the hundreds of official and minority languages across the country.
+_When the Bolsheviks finally came to power in 1921, they began to make language policy for the hundreds of official and minority languages across the country.
 This brief and non-exhaustive bibliography will look at particular language policies, how linguistics and academics changed, the reaction to Western Indo-European-obsessed bourgeois linguistics, and the quest for a "Soviet linguistics."_

 These are all accessible texts and all are English-language.